Fuyuko-Jo/AQRD-final-project/README.md

 - shapefiles: https://dataportal-mdb-sa.opendata.arcgis.com/search?tags=2011

 Scripts are organized in numerical order (01–03) and reproduce all tables and figures in the paper.
+Scripts should be run in numerical order.